ruXlab/okta-blog/_source/_posts/2020-09-24-ionic-apple-google-signin.md

 Click **Next**, **Done**, **Continue**, and then **Save**.

-### Create a private key for client authentication
+### Create a Private Key for Client Authentication

 On the **Certificates, Identifiers, & Profiles** page, select **Keys**, and then **Create a key**.